Fine Tuning LLMs for Specific Industry Use Case Techniques

 Conclusion

-To continue building this foundation, explore Codeayan’s articles on Metaprompting, Model Quantization and Distillation, and Explainable AI.
+Keep pushing the code further.
+Read Codeayan’s breakdowns on Metaprompting, Model Quantization and Distillation, and Explainable AI.

 Further reading: Review the OpenAI supervised fine-tuning guide, the Hugging Face PEFT documentation, the LoRA paper, and the QLoRA paper.